chad-basinger/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+  object stored on a component
+  *State is data that is managed by the component*

 2. Where do you set initial state?
+  *Inside the class or in the constructor(inside Constructor is the better practice, using this.state)*

-3. What method do you use to update state?
+3. What method do you use to update state? setState Method
+ *When we call the setState method, we need to send in an object that specifies our targeted properties that need changes along* *with their new values*

 ### Understand